EricMencarini/EricMencarini/README.md

 ## Hi there!
 I'm Eric Mencarini, how it's going? ! 👋👋
-- I'm a Data Analyst but I also like to do some projects in Data Engineering and A.I.
-- Currently working as Data Analyst | B.I Analyst | Data Engineering
+- Currently working as Data Engineering

 -> Fell free to get in touch:
 <center>